Spr19CS210/PA-Drill-Section-Writeups/PA6-Crispr/README.md

 ```
 EXAMPLE USE: MOVE (2,3)
 ```
-Move any animals located in the ecosystem at position (row ,column) num times.
+Move any animals located in the ecosystem at position (row ,column).
 If there is nothing at this position or the position is outside the size of the ecosystem, don't do anything.

 ### MOVE [type]
 ```